mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 transaction is replayed, the client connection is closed.
 This means that any transaction with a server specific result (e.g. `NOW()`, `@@server_id`) cannot be replayed successfully but it will still be attempted.

+If a transaction reads data before updating it, the rows should be locked by using `SELECT ...
+FOR UPDATE`.
+This will prevent overlapping transactions when multiple transactions are being replayed that modify the same set of rows.

+If the connection to the server where the transaction is being executed is lost when the final `COMMIT` is being executed, there is a possibility for duplicate transaction execution in certain cases.
+This can happen if the transaction consists of the following statement types:

+* INSERT of rows into a table that does not have an auto-increment primary key
+* A "blind update" of one or more rows e.g. `UPDATE t SET c = c + 1 WHERE id = 123`
+* A "blind delete" e.g. `DELETE FROM t LIMIT 100`

+This is not an exhaustive list and any operations that do not check the row contents before performing the operation on them might face this problem.

+In all cases the problem of duplicate transaction execution can be avoided by including a `SELECT ...
+FOR UPDATE` in the statement.
+This will guarantee that in the case that the transaction fails when it is being committed, the row is only modified if it matches the expected contents.

 Any changes to the session state (e.g. autocommit state, SQL mode) done inside a transaction will remain in effect even if the connection to the server where the